matchs/100-days-of-algorithms/README.md

 * Code at least every two days
 * Inputs must come from `stdin` and output on `stdout`
 * Unit tests, 100% of code coverage
+* More than one programming languagem must be used